Does Medicare Pay for Home Health Care?April 17, 2019

 Home health care is usually equally as effective as the care you would receive in a hospital or facility.
 If you have an injury or illness that prevents you from leaving your house, you’ll want to consider home health care.

 Home health care coverage refers to not only in-home doctor visits and nurses, but also support for your family members who are taking care of you.

 Medicare can cover the costs of your home nurse or doctor and can reimburse for caregiver services.
 However, if your relative is caring for you for the sake of saving money, it may be a good idea to take a look at what kind of coverage you might have for in-home doctors and nurses.

-The federal government created Medicare in 1965 so retirees could have quality health insurance after their employers stopped paying premiums.
-That Original Medicare program still covers hospital services under Part A, and it covers medical insurance needs such as doctor visits and limited home health care services under Part B.
+So, what does Medicare pay for home health care?
+The Original Medicare program covers hospital services under Part A, and it covers medical insurance needs such as doctor visits and limited home health care services under Part B.

-Medicare Part C, or Medicare Advantage (MA) health insurance plans are from private insurers.
-Specific MA plans can offer more comprehensive plans with more coverage options than Original Medicare.
+Medicare Part C, or Medicare Advantage (MA) health insurance plans are from private insurers and can offer “extra” home healthcare benefits.

 Medicare Home Care Benefits

 Over the past few years, home health care services have greatly expanded.
 More and more seniors prefer to receive the care they need at home instead of in a nursing home or other facility.

 However, nursing homes and long-term care facilities can be more expensive than home health care, because home care eliminates the need for room and board.